skovaka/UNCALLED/README.md

 Read alignments are grouped into **tracks**, which are stored in an sqlite3 database.
 When running [`uncalled dtw`](#dtw) or [`uncalled convert`](#convert), you must specify an output database file and an optional track name in the format `<filename.db>:<track_name>`.
 If only `<filename.db>` is specified, the track name will be the filename without the extension.
 Multiple tracks can be input as comma-separated track names: `<filename.db>:<track1>,<track2>,...`.
 You can change the name of a track with [`uncalled db edit`](#db), and also set a human readable description to appear in visualizations.

 All tracks must be written to the same database for multi-track visualization and analysis (e.g. comparing alignments, calculating KS statistics).
-There is currently no way to merge tracks.
-We plan to implement merging and cross-database analysis soon.
+You can merge multiple databases into a single file using [`uncalled db merge`](#db)

 ## Future Work